Teaching Hope & Optimism

 - Understand the key concepts underpinning the psychology of hope and optimism and their contribution to wellbeing and resilience

-- Gain an in depth-understanding of how to promote emotional fitness, resilience and wellbeing using evidence-based approaches from positive psychology, and use these approaches to inform the formulation of a Wellbeing Curriculum which meets the requirements set out in the new NCCA guidelines
+- Gain an in depth-understanding of how to promote emotional fitness, resilience and wellbeing using evidence-based approaches from positive psychology, and use these approaches to inform the development of a Wellbeing Curriculum in line with NCCA guidelines

 - Learn practical techniques, tools and exercises for teaching the skills of hope, optimism and resilience to children and adults